Article Quick Links

 - Dismiss after a set time (customizable in seconds or minutes)

 Campaign Content is the messaging for your Campaign.
 There are two parts to Campaign messaging.
 First, the Answer your web visitors see pop out from the chat button on your webpage.
 Interested visitors can click the message or the chat button to engage your bot.
-And second, the optional follow-up Answer, tailored specifically for this campaign, provided as the next Answer when a web visitor initiates the chat.
+And second, the optional follow-up Answer, tailored specifically for this campaign.
+If a follow-up Answer has been enabled for the Campaign, it will be the Answer provided in the chat window when a web visitor initiates the chat.

 To define the Campaign's Content: